Bart After Dark: Production

 The episode was written by Richard Appel and directed by Dominic Polcino.
 Appel was looking for new locales to put Bart and thought it would be funny to have him work at a burlesque house.
 The problem was to find a way to put such a house in Springfield, which was solved with the bit with the toy airplane.
 There were a dozen different possible names for the burlesque house, some of which were raunchy.
+This episode marks one of the four times Lisa has a minor role in a Season 8 episode (like she had a minor role in the Season 7 episode "Two Bad Neighbors"), the others being "Grade School Confidential", "Homer's Enemy", and "The Simpsons Spin-Off Showcase", although she has major/supporting roles in the season's other episodes.

 Josh Weinstein has said that there are so many sleazy characters in The Simpsons that it was easy to find people for the scenes in the burlesque house.
 A character modeled after John Swartzwelder can also be seen.
 Belle was not modeled after anyone in particular and she was redesigned several times.
 Belle was voiced by Tress MacNeille, but there had been previous efforts to cast a guest voice for the role.

 Cultural references

 A lot of the episode's plot is based on the film The Best Little Whorehouse in Texas.
 The oil spill is a reference to the Exxon Valdez oil spill.
 The Sea Captain is shown to be drunk at the helm, a reference to Joseph Hazelwood, the captain of the Exxon Valdez who was accused of being intoxicated.
 Reverend Lovejoy's line, "This house is a very, very, very fine house", is a reference to the Crosby, Stills, Nash, & Young song "Our House".
 Homer responds to a "Do you know where your children are?" public service announcement by saying, "I told you last night — no!"